 As the largest student employer at the university, residence life offers a variety of opportunities for students.
 Whether it's serving as a resident assistant, working the summer maintenance crew, staffing the front desks, or mentoring first-year students, working in residence life is an opportunity to help pay your tuition while getting more involved in the campus community.

 Beyond student positions, residence life employs a number of graduate students, and provides opportunities for faculty members to play an active role within the residential community.

 FACULTY IN RESIDENCE

-Salem State University is the only state institution in Massachusetts, and one of the few on the east coast, to have a Faculty-in-Residence program.
-Currently, four faculty members live in on-campus apartments (in Marsh Hall and Atlantic Hall) throughout the year.
+Salem State University is the only state institution in Massachusetts, and one of the few on the east coast, to have a faculty-in-residence program.
+Currently, four faculty members live in on-campus apartments (in Viking, Marsh, or Atlantic Hall) throughout the year.
 The initiative individually and collectively coordinates programs and activities for residents ranging from international dinners and salsa dance lessons to discussions on current events.
 Each of the faculty-in-residence are highly active and visible members of the community, serving as mentors and resources to students both in and outside of their individual disciplines.

 GRADUATE STAFF POSITIONS

 The assistant resident director (ARD) is a 12 month live-in position that requires evening and weekend hours, on-call duty rotation responsibilities, and 20 office hours per week.
 The assistant resident director works collaboratively with the resident director in the daily management and development of a residence program that fosters an environment that is conducive to personal, academic and social growth.
 Principal ARD duties include staff supervision, student and community development, management of discipline and facilities management, serving as a student conduct officer, and participation in departmental projects such as resident advisor, academic mentor, desk receptionist, and mail assistant selection and training as well as other duties assigned by director of residence life or designee.